Brain-Based Learning: Theory, Strategies, And Concepts

 3. Introspective feedback – evaluating the process in one’s mind and applying modifications or reinforcements

 Sensory integration: A large amount of information is embodied with sensory components.
 Information from multiple senses integrates before it is perceived.
 This creates an opportunity to pay attention to sensory elements.
 They become tethers for grounding information which translates into learning.
 Research[5] suggests that the pairing of information from different senses for one concept can improve the strength of that concept.
+This brings us to the 4 Es of cognition.

 The Transfer effect: The transfer of learning describes how learning in one area can affect learning in another area.
 In some cases, transfer effects occur.
 In some cases, they are expected but rarely varied, and in some other cases, they are weak or non-existent.
 Current research is yet to draw a circle around the influence of transfer effects but there is evidence to show that transfer effects occur.
 The near transfer effect – learning something improves and transfers to something very similar – can be more readily leveraged than the far transfer effect – learning something transfers to superficially alien and disparate contexts.